 Planning Your Visit

 Da Mimmo's address, Via Bartolomeo Colleoni 17, 24129 Bergamo, places it at the centre of the upper city's main pedestrian axis, reachable by the historic funicular from Bergamo Bassa (Piazza Mercato delle Scarpe station) or on foot through the Venetian gates.
 The upper city is compact enough that the walk from any gate to the Colleoni takes under fifteen minutes.
 Visitors arriving by train at Bergamo station should factor in the funicular or a taxi up the hill; the Colleoni itself is pedestrian-only, which makes arrival by car impractical beyond the gates.
-Because venue-specific hours, pricing, and booking information are not confirmed in our records, readers should verify current details directly with the restaurant before planning around a specific date or meal format.
+The restaurant is recommended for reservations and the current price is about $25 per person, so plan ahead for a straightforward visit.

 For those building a broader Bergamo dining itinerary, the city's restaurant scene rewards a two-tier approach: one meal in the modern or creative register at an address like Impronte or Villa Elena, and one meal grounded in the classic Bergamasque tradition.
-The full range of options is mapped in our full Bergamo restaurants guide.
 For readers whose Italy itinerary extends further, northern Italy's fine-dining circuit connects through addresses like Enrico Bartolini in Milan, Le Calandre in Rubano, Reale in Castel di Sangro, and Atelier Moessmer Norbert Niederkofler in Brunico, each representing a distinct strand of Italian regional cuisine at a more formal register.
 Further afield, Quattro Passi in Marina del Cantone and Enoteca Pinchiorri in Florence cover the southern and Tuscan ends of that circuit.
-For readers travelling internationally, Le Bernardin in New York City and Lazy Bear in San Francisco represent the kind of technically precise, regionally committed cooking that shares a philosophical alignment with the leading of what the Italian classic-address category is trying to do, even if the idiom is entirely different.
+For readers travelling internationally, Le Bernardin in New York City and Lazy Bear in San Francisco represent the kind of technically precise, regionally committed cooking that shares a philosophical alignment with the best of what the Italian classic-address category is trying to do, even if the idiom is entirely different.

 Price and Recognition